techborder/wp/wp-content/plugins/compact-wp-audio-player/readme.txt

 Compact WordPress Audio Player plugin is an HTML5 + Flash hybrid based wordpress plugin which can be used to embed an mp3 audio file on your WordPress post or page using a shortcode.
 The audio player is cute and compact and will play on all major browsers.

 This audio player plugin Supports .mp3 and .ogg file formats.

+The audio files that you embed using this plugin will work on all devices.

 = Features =
 * The audio player is compact so it does not take a lot of real estate on your webpage